The Diction Dude is an Experienced Dude

 - Published 10 issues of a highly regarded literary journal, The 3288 Review

 - Published two installments of a genre-fiction anthology, Brewed Awakenings

 - Mentored nearly a dozen interns for academic credit through local colleges

 - Taught a series of in-office courses about the publishing industry, to benefit emerging authors

 In his leadership role, he oversaw corporate strategy and, for the first few years, acquisitions and editorial operations.
 The company touched thousands of submissions into its slush pile over the years.

 In early 2019, Gillikin stepped away from active Caffeinated Press editorial work to focus on sales and distribution.
-Although Caffeinated Press closed at the end of 2019, the distribution side—Lakeshore Literary—persists, and in early 2020 LL opened a three-imprint publishing operation to cover the classics, traditional publishing and hybrid publishing.
+Although Caffeinated Press closed at the end of 2019, the distribution side—Lakeshore Literary—persists, and in early 2020 LL opened a four-imprint publishing operation to cover the classics, traditional publishing, technical nonfiction, and hybrid publishing.
 In addition, LL publishes The Lakeshore Review, a thrice-annual literary journal.

 A selection of Gillikin’s published work includes:

 - Gillikin, Jason, and Andrew Kopolow and Karen Schrimmer.
 Code of Ethics for the Healthcare Quality Profession.
-Chicago, IL: National Association for Healthcare Quality (2018). [technical non-fiction; lead author]
+Chicago, IL: National Association for Healthcare Quality (2018). [technical nonfiction white paper; lead author]

 - Gillikin, Jason.
 “A Moment of Clarity.”
 Christ’s Body, Christ’s Wounds: Staying Catholic When You’ve Been Hurt in the Church.
 Ed.
 L. Eve Tushnet.
 Eugene, OR: Cascade Books (2018). [personal essay; creative non-fiction]